 Dry skin can be itchy and unpleasant.
 If you’ve lathered on the lotion to no avail, you’re probably fed up with dry skin.
-You don’t have to feel like an alligator.
-It turns out there are a few easy ways to help treat dry skin so you can stop relating to a reptile.
+But there’s good news—you don’t have to feel like an alligator.
+It turns out there are a few easy ways to soothe dry skin and get it glowing again.

 Our skin plays a vital role in protecting our bodies.
 It shields against the environment, protects from bacteria and helps regulate sweat glands.
 With all our skin does for us, it gets a lot of wear and tear.
 Depending on your history and environment, you may be more prone to dry skin.

 Dry skin can be a frustrating skin problem.
 Ideally, your skin gets moisture from sweat glands and tissues beneath the skin, and then oil helps to hold onto the moisture.
 If your body has a hard time holding onto the water and oil that it needs to keep skin moist, you end up with dry skin.

 There are many reasons you may have dry skin, but here are some common explanations.

 Fish-like skin (Ichhtyosis)